 It is important to take every precaution to maintain your health while you are abroad.
-If you fall ill, you are much more likely to become homesick or struggle academically, which will have a negative impact on your study abroad experience.
+If you don't feel well, you are much more likely to become homesick or struggle academically, which will have a negative impact on your study abroad experience.

-To participate in a CMU study abroad program, every student and faculty member is required to have health insurance that provides sufficient coverage outside of the United States.
-CMU will automatically enroll you in a study abroad group health insurance policy through GeoBlue Insurance (www.geo-blue.com).
-No exceptions will be allowed.
+To participate in a CMU study abroad program, every student is required to have insurance outside of the United States that provides health, medical evacuation and repatriation coverage.
+CMU will automatically enroll you in the study abroad group insurance policy through GeoBlue Insurance (www.geo-blue.com).
+This policy cannot be waived.

 The policy will cover you during your term of study.
 Your health, medical evacuation, and repatriation coverage will terminate on the last day of your program.
-If you intend to travel after your program ends, you may extend the insurance through GeoBlue.
+If you intend to travel after your program ends, you may be able to extend the insurance by contacting GeoBlue.

 DO NOT cancel your existing insurance policy because the study abroad insurance coverage expires upon your return to the United States.
-In the event of illness, you must keep your current health insurance so that you can continue treatment upon your return home.
+In the event of illness, keep your current health insurance so that you can continue with treatment upon your return home.